 A surveyors’ assistant, Howard Lakerman, suggested to Dr Renwick that he should divide a portion of his land into town sections.
 Dr Renwick did, and six acres were allotted for a church and a school.

-One of the earliest residents was John Godfrey, who squatted on 20 acres of Dr Renwick’s.
-Godfrey ran an accommodation house, the Wairau Hotel, otherwise known as the Sheepskin Tavern, of which its walls were made.
+One of the earliest residents was John Godfrey, who squatted on 20 acres of Dr Renwick’s land.
+Godfrey ran an accommodation house, the Wairau Hotel, otherwise known as the Sheepskin Tavern, after its sheepskin walls.

 ‘Renwicktown’ was a presbyterian settlement and had the first church of any denomination in the Wairau.
 The church opened in 1859 and was led by the Rev Thomas Dickson Nicholson, who had previously preached in the Awatere Valley.
 Alongside Dr Renwick, Rev Nicholson advocated for Marlborough’s separation from Nelson.
 He also offered the use of the Presbyterian church as a school room for Marlborough’s second public school, Renwick School, which opened in 1861.